apache/incubator-streampark-website/docs/user-guide/dockerDeployment.md

         WSL 2 mode: see WSL 2 utility VM for more detail.

-After completing the configuration, we can get the source package of StreamX files from the download page and make sure you get the correct version.
+After completing the configuration, we can get the source package of StreamPark files from the download page and make sure you get the correct version.
 After downloading the package, you can run the following command.

 ### 1.Build via mvn